cabooster/DeepCAD-RT/Tutorial.md

    $ pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html
    ```

-2. We make pip installable realeases of DeepCAD, here is the [pypi](https://pypi.org/project/deepcad/).
+2. We make a pip installable realease of DeepCAD, here is the [pypi](https://pypi.org/project/deepcad/).
 You can install it by simply entering following command:

    ```
    $ pip install deepcad